 Conclusion

 Whether print products, websites or social networks: content and information always play a role.
 It’s not just about a pretty cover, but also about what’s behind it.
-With Utiliarian Design and the Bento Grid System, we don’t have to choose between appearance and content, but can combine functionality and aesthetics with a system.
+With the graphic design trends Utilitarian Design and Bento Grid System, we won’t have to choose between appearance and content in 2025, but will be able to combine functionality and aesthetics with a system.